 Recommendation 3: Where failure by a buyer to return collateral to a seller on the repurchase leg of a fixed-term repo that is not CCP-cleared or part of a net delivery between two parties is not detected until after the deadline for reporting modification of the maturity date, the parties should both report a notional new repo with a new UTI and a repo rate of zero.
-This should be reported retrospectively on the date that settlement succeeds with a purchase date on the same day as the maturity or termination date of the transaction that failed and a repurchase date as of the date of actual settlement].
-If one party to a transaction has discovered a fail in time to modify the maturity date but the other has not, it will be necessary for the first party to report a modification of the maturity date in order to be able to report a new notional transaction in line with the other party.
+This should be reported retrospectively on the date that settlement succeeds with a purchase date on the same day as the maturity or termination date of the transaction that failed and a repurchase date as of the date of actual settlement or as an open transaction that is terminated when settlement succeeds.
+If one party to a transaction has discovered a fail in time to modify the maturity date but the other has not, it will be necessary for the first party to report a modification of the maturity date of the failed transaction back to the original maturity date in order to be able to report a new notional transaction in line with the other party.